 However, Groenendijk and Stokhof themselves are not satisfied with this account since it does not extend to questions with a non-universal quantifier.
 For example, the predicted meaning for the corresponding \exists -question (107) is not a partition (see also Krifka 2001).
-Thus, Groenendijk and Stokhof ultimately pursue another family-of-questions approach using witness sets (footnote 15).
+Thus, they ultimately pursue another family-of-questions approach using witness sets (footnote 15).